hashicorp/vault/website/source/guides/identity/authentication.html.md

 ### <a name="step2"></a>Step 2: Create a role with policy attached
 (**Persona:** admin)

-When you enabled AppRole auth backend, it gets mounted at the **`/auth/approle`** path.
+When you enabled AppRole auth method, it gets mounted at the **`/auth/approle`** path.
 In this example, you are going to create a role for **`app`** persona (`jenkins` in our scenario).